Takerman/app-portfolio/wp-content/plugins/wpforms-lite/readme.txt

 * <a href="https://wpforms.com/addons/form-pages-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Form Landing Pages</a> - Create "distraction-free" form landing pages to boost conversions.
 Great Google Forms and Wufoo alternative.
 * <a href="https://wpforms.com/addons/conversational-forms-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Conversational Forms</a> - Interactive form layout that makes your form feels more human and boost overall completion rate.
 Great for surveys and registration forms.
 Perfect Typeform alternative for WordPress without the high costs.
 * <a href="https://wpforms.com/addons/webhooks-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Webhooks</a> - Send form entry data to secondary tools and external services.
 No code required, and no need for a third party connector.
 * <a href="https://wpforms.com/addons/user-journey-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">User Journey Reporting</a> - Discover the steps your visitors take before they submit your forms.
-Right in the WordPress dashboard, you can easily see the content that’s driving the most valuable form conversions.
+Right in the WordPress dashboard, you can easily see the content that's driving the most valuable form conversions.
+* <a href="https://wpforms.com/addons/save-and-resume-addon/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin" rel="friend">Save and Resume Forms</a> - Allows your visitors to save their progress while filling in your forms.
+When they're ready to continue, they can restore their entry with a click.

 = Integrations =